ashleybaxter/iamashley/_posts/2019-04-11-reflecting-on-a-disappointing-product-launch.markdown

 A number of factors can contribute to an underwhelming launch.
 My first assumption is that I did a terrible job marketing it.
 Here are the tactics I used to spread the word.

-* Tweets from both my personal and business account in the run-up to launch, <a href="https://twitter.com/_withjack/status/1096401784485146624">which had good engagement</a>… for an insurance tweet
+* Tweets from both my personal and business account in the run-up to launch <a href="https://twitter.com/_withjack/status/1096401784485146624">which had good engagement</a>… for an insurance tweet
-* Two blog posts; one with an overview of features and the other with real stories from the insurer
+* Two blog posts; one with an overview of features and the other with real stories of how it has helped freelancers
 * Corresponding social media posts via Instagram, Facebook and Twitter to promote the blog posts
 * Daily tweets highlighting each feature of the policy
 * Email sent to mailing list with 200 customers opted in